A Close Look at Revelation 2 and 3 With Q and A

 The fact that they forsook their first love shows the Lord addressed his message to those that were not new Christians.
 Again, that church group, with all those virtuous traits, forsook their first love over time.
 Dear reader, if we have or have not forsaken our first love is very important to Jesus.
 Furthermore, he is very much aware of our present condition regarding this.
 Please note their past first love didn’t make right their present state.
 Regarding this: How do you rate at this moment?
 Have you too forsaken your first love?
 If so, this is very serious and needs to be remedied.
 There are grave consequences for not changing.

-Some people wrongly think that Jesus can’t see any Christian’s sins, faults, shortcomings, etc. They sometimes teach all that God can see is the blood of Christ or Christ himself when he looks upon the Christian, but that was clearly not the case here for the Ephesians (and the other churches which needed to change).
+Some people wrongly think that Jesus can't see any Christian's sins, faults, shortcomings, etc. They sometimes teach all that God can see is the blood of Christ or Christ himself when he looks upon the Christian, but that was clearly not the case here for the Ephesians (and the other churches of Asia which needed to change).
 Therefore, we should not be deceived by them into thinking this is the case with us either.

-Jesus’ Remedy For All Who
+Jesus' Remedy For All Who Have Forsaken Their First Love

 His spiritual prescription to remedy a forsaken first love is simply described as: